gersteinlab/ASTRO/README.md

 # ASTRO
 The usage instructions for the ASTRO Python package are as follows.
+Our code has also been made available on Zenodo (https://zenodo.org/records/17913760; doi: 10.5281/zenodo.17913760).

 # 1. Functional Overview
 Demultiplexing: Adapter trimming, UMI, and Barcode splitting.